 The mouth is the gateway to the rest of the body.
 Oral health care is essential to promoting positive overall health outcomes.
 The innovative clinical case studies in this kit demonstrate the many ways in which oral health and overall health are linked, as well as the role of intersectional collaboration across professions and settings in providing effective whole-person care that aim to improve health equity and health care equity.
-The case studies incorporate the social determinants of health in the clinical exemplars of oral-systemic health in patients across the lifespan with health conditions including diabetes, COVID-19, heart disease, cancer, celiac disease and more.
+The case studies incorporate the social determinants of health in the clinical exemplars of oral-systemic health in patients across the lifespan with health conditions including diabetes, COVID-19, heart disease, cancer, HPV and more.
+The case studies are easily integrated into the courses of both undergraduate and graduate programs, and are ideal for interprofessional simulation or clinical experiences.